mnieber/gen/genspec.md

 #### The donations:module

-The donations:module /has a donations:store that /stores the donation:list.
+The donations:module /has a donations:store that /stores the donation:item-list.
 :It /has a graphql:api.
-:It /has a list:view that /shows the donation:list.
+:It /has a list:view that /shows the donation:item-list.
 :It /has an item:view that /shows a donation:item or a donation:form.